Skip to content

 Data policies can be applied to dimensions and segments of tables to control data access and masking.

-Defining Data Masking Policy on a Table’s Dimension
+Defining data masking policy on a Table’s dimension

 You can mask data on a table's dimension using the secure property in the meta section.
 Two data masking functions are available: